CodeYourFuture/Course-DLP/website/content/weeks/1/slides/5-search.md

 ### 🎯 Learning objectives

-- 🎯 You can accurately define and differentiate between a browser, the internet, and a search engine when asked to verbally explain the differences.
+- 🎯 Differentiate between a browser, the internet, and a search engine when asked to verbally explain the differences.
-- 🎯 You can perform a successful keyword search using Google search engine to find a specified information resource.
+- 🎯 Use Google search engine to find a specified information resource.
-- 🎯 You can take and save a screenshot on their device with no assistance.
+- 🎯 Take and save a screenshot on their device with no assistance.
-- 🎯 You understand searching to self-help with technical issues and troubleshooting.
+- 🎯 Self-help with technical issues and troubleshooting with search.
-- 🎯 You are introduced to Generative AI tools and how to use them.
+- 🎯 Use Generative AI tools.

 {{% speaker-notes %}}
 GS1 Trainees understand the main UI iconography